Home

 Average Child Support Payment in California

-Aside from this factor, there is little room for negotiation with the courts regarding child support payments, specifically when it comes to the amount that the paying parent is ordered to pay the parent receiving support.
+In California, the divorce rate was 5.9 as of 2021.
+Understanding California child support laws is incredibly important to making sure your rights are protected after a divorce.
+There is little room for negotiation with the courts regarding child support payments, specifically when it comes to the amount that the paying parent is ordered to pay the parent receiving support.

 In fact, California practices mandated guideline child support, which fixes the amount a parent must pay in accordance with a precise formula that factors in a number of family-specific details to determine payment amounts.
 Consequently, the amount for one family could be vastly different from that of another.